Wedding of Mary I of England and Philip of Spain: Winchester Cathedral

-They were married on Wednesday 25 July, the feast of Saint James, patron saint of Spain.
+They were married on Wednesday 25 July, the Feast of Saint James, patron saint of Spain.
 Philip entered the church at 11 o'clock, Mary came half an hour after.
+According to Jean de Vandenesse, both were dressed in rich cloth of gold (drap d'or frizé bien riche), and Mary wore many valuable jewels on her head and body.

 The Earl of Derby carried a sword of state.
 Don Juan de Figueroa, Regent of Naples, gave Bishop Gardiner a document from Charles V declaring that Philip was the sovereign of Naples, and Duke of Milan, and had the status of a monarch.
+Mary seems to have made the decision for this public announcement to be part of the ceremony.

 Mary had chosen a plain gold ring with no stone, saying that had been the custom with maidens of old.
 Edward Stanley, 3rd Earl of Derby gave the bride away.
-After the marriage with the ring, Philip and Mary processed to the high altar in the quire of the Cathedral.
+After the marriage with the ring, Philip and Mary processed to the high altar in the quire of the cathedral.

 At the conclusion of the service, Philip and Mary were proclaimed joint rulers.
+The herald, Garter King of Arms, Gilbert Dethick, proclaimed their titles in Latin, French, and English, as "King and Queen of England, France, Naples, Jerusalem, and Ireland.
+Defenders of the Faith, Princes of Spain and Sicily, Archdukes of Austria, Dukes of Milan, Burgaundy, and Brabant, Counts of Habsbury, Flanders and Tyrol".

+A story about Mary's death and Nicholas Throckmorton mentions a gold ring decorated with black enamel, described (in verse) as Mary's espousal ring, a gift from Philip.
+It is not clear if this was the ring used in the ceremony or a betrothal gift.